albertcoro/Trapped_Knight/README.md

-# TrappedKnight

-The Trapped Knight is a mathematical problem centred arround chess, I wanted to personally tackle this problem to solve it myself.
-As it is both a mathematical problem to solve and a programming problem to code.
-I have found some new interesting things about java in the proces of doing it.
+# ♟️ The Trapped Knight

+The Trapped Knight is a mathematical problem centred arround chess.
 For an explanation of the problem, here is a complete article about it: https://scipython.com/blog/the-trapped-knight/

+## Structure

+ - Trapped Knight: Defines a board of n by n (n determined by user) and makes L (2x1) shaped moves until the knight cannot move.
+ - Trapped Long Knight: Defines a board of n by n (n determined by user) and makes long L (3x1) shaped moves until the knight cannot move.